GrossfieldLab/loos/INSTALL.md

 Note: if you're updating the source tree of a previous LOOS install, be sure to remove or rename your `custom.py` file; you shouldn't need it anymore with conda, and it could mess up the build's search for the correct python, etc.

+## Where's my stuff?

+Installing into the conda distribution behaves somewhat differently from a standard install.
+All executables, both python and c++, get installed into
+$CONDA_PREFIX/bin.
+Python modules, including loos itself, as well as the Voronoi and OptimalMembraneGenerator packages, are installed into the site-packages directory of the conda python, eg `$CONDA_PREFIX/lib/python3.8/site-packages/`.
+Voronoi and OptimalMembraneGenerator are submodules of loos.
+Documentation and examples for OptimalMembraneGenerator are installed in directories inside the OptimalMembraneGenerator directory, but are probably more easily accessed from the source distribution.

+Building inside a conda environment and installing outside the environment is not a supported configuration.

 # Installing using system libraries on supported Linux distributions